If you think you may be a victim of identity theft, you should contact the IRS right away. You will want to:

 - TransUnion, www.TransUnion.com, 800-680-7289

-5. Contact your financial institutions to close your accounts.
+5. Contact your financial institutions to close or secure your accounts.